yueqih999/better-yelp/README.md

 # Yelp Business Recommendation System

-A multimodal recommendation system that combines user and business information to provide personalized business recommendations using a two-tower neural network architecture.
+A multimodal recommendation system that combines user and business information to provide personalized business recommendations using a two-tower neural network architecture with efficient Faiss-based retrieval.

 ## Dataset Source